2012 Delhi gang rape and murder: Medical treatment and death

 On 19 December 2012, Singh underwent her fifth surgery, which removed most of her remaining intestine.
 Doctors reported that she was in "stable but critical" condition.
 On 21 December, the government appointed a committee of doctors to ensure she received the best medical care.
 By 25 December, she remained intubated, on life support and in critical condition.
 Doctors stated that she had a fever of 102 to 103 °F (39 °C) and that internal bleeding due to sepsis was somewhat controlled.
 It was reported that she was "stable, conscious and meaningfully communicative".

-At a cabinet meeting chaired by then-Prime Minister Manmohan Singh on 26 December, a decision was made to fly her to Mount Elizabeth Hospital in Singapore for further treatment.
+At a cabinet meeting chaired by then-Prime Minister of India Manmohan Singh on 26 December, a decision was made to fly her to Mount Elizabeth Hospital in Singapore for further treatment.
 Mount Elizabeth is a multi-organ transplant specialty hospital.
 Some doctors criticised the decision as political, questioning the need to transfer an intensive care unit (ICU) patient for organ transplants that were not scheduled for weeks or even months.
 Government sources indicated that then Chief Minister of Delhi, Sheila Dikshit, was personally behind the decision.
 Hours earlier, then-Union Minister P. Chidambaram had stated that Jyoti was not in a condition to be moved.

 During the six-hour air-ambulance flight to Singapore on 27 December, Jyoti suddenly went into a "near collapse", which a later report described as cardiac arrest.
 The doctors on board inserted an arterial line to stabilise her, but she had been without a pulse and blood pressure for nearly three minutes and never regained consciousness in Singapore.

 On 28 December, at 11 am (IST), Jyoti's condition was extremely critical.
 The chief executive officer of the Mount Elizabeth Hospital said that the victim suffered brain damage, pneumonia, and abdominal infection, and that she was "fighting for her life."
 Her condition continued to deteriorate, and she died at 4:45 am on 29 December, Singapore Standard Time (2:15 am, 29 December, IST; 8:45 pm, 28 December, UTC).
 Her body was cremated on 30 December in Delhi under high police security.
-The Bharatiya Janata Party (BJP), then the country’s main opposition party, criticised the high-security measures, stating that they were reminiscent of the Emergency era, during which civil liberties were suspended.
+The Bharatiya Janata Party, then the country’s main opposition party, criticised the high-security measures, stating that they were reminiscent of The Emergency Era, during which civil liberties were suspended.
 One of Jyoti's brothers later remarked that the decision to fly her out to Singapore had come too late, and they had held high hopes for her recovery prior to her death.